HL7/fhir-qi-core/input/pages/index.md

 not forced to arbitrarily select a specific medication from the "Antithrombotic Therapy" value set that they did not administer in order to negate.

-Similarly, to report "Procedure, Not Performed": "Cardiac Surgery" with a reason, the canonical url of "Cardiac Surgery" value set is referenced by using the value set extension to indicate providers did not perform any of the cardiac surgery specified in the "Cardiac Surgery" value set.
+Similarly, to report "ProcedureNotDone": "Cardiac Surgery" with a reason, the canonical url of "Cardiac Surgery" value set is referenced by using the value set extension to indicate providers did not perform any of the cardiac surgery specified in the "Cardiac Surgery" value set.